sagemath/git-developer-guide/_sources/trac.txt

 or "Task".
 Use your best judgment here; a bug should probably be reported as a "Defect".

-Choose a priority for your bug, keeping in mind that the "blocker" label should be used very sparingly.
 Also pick a component for your bug; this is sometimes straightforward.
 If your bug deals with Sage's calculus implementation, choose "calculus".
 If it is not obvious, do your best.
-Choose a milestone; if you are not sure what to choose, just choose the numbered version of Sage from the menu ("sage-4.3.3", for example).
+Choose a milestone; if you are not sure what to choose, just choose the numbered version of Sage from the menu ("sage-5.10", for example).
 Type in some helpful keywords.
 In the box labeled "Assign to", type "somebody" if you are not sure what else to do.

 Hit the "Preview" button to make sure everything looks okay, and then hit "Submit ticket".